THE BOILERPLATE: HOW TO USE

 STONY BROOK MEDICINE

 Stony Brook Medicine integrates and elevates all of Stony Brook University’s health-related initiatives: education, research and patient care.
-It includes five health sciences schools — Dental Medicine, Health Technology and Management, Nursing, Renaissance School of Medicine and Social Welfare — as well as Stony Brook University Hospital, Stony Brook Southampton Hospital, Stony Brook Children’s Hospital and more than 120 community-based healthcare settings throughout Suffolk County.
+It includes five health sciences schools — Renaissance School of Medicine, School of Dental Medicine, School of Health Professions, School of Nursing and School of Social Welfare — as well as Stony Brook University Hospital, Stony Brook Southampton Hospital, Stony Brook Eastern Long Island Hospital, Stony Brook Children’s Hospital and more than 200 community-based healthcare settings throughout Suffolk County.
 With 603 beds, Stony Brook University Hospital serves as the region’s only tertiary care center and Level I Trauma Center for adults and children, and is home to Stony Brook University Heart Institute, Stony Brook University Cancer Center and Stony Brook University Neurosciences Institute.
-Stony Brook Medicine also encompasses a new eight-story Medical and Research Translation building, which houses the new Cancer Center, and a 10-story Hospital Pavilion, home of the new Children’s Hospital.
+Stony Brook Medicine also encompasses an eight-story Medical and Research Translation building, which houses the new Cancer Center, and a 10-story Hospital Pavilion, home of the Children’s Hospital.

 The Long Island State Veterans Home, a 350-bed skilled nursing facility located on our campus, is integrated with Stony Brook Medicine to provide honorably discharged veterans of the U.S. Armed Forces, their spouses or widows and Gold Star Parents with a comprehensive array of services.
 It also serves as a site for the education and training of long-term care and geriatric healthcare professionals.

 The School of Dental Medicine (SDM) is renowned for implementing cutting-edge technology in its educational programs and in the delivery of oral healthcare services.
-The SDM offers the Doctor of Dental Surgery degree in addition to postdoctoral education in endodontics, pediatric dentistry, orthodontics, periodontics, general dentistry, dental anesthesiology, prosthodontics, oral and maxillofacial surgery, oral and maxillofacial radiology and dental care for patients with the developmental disabilities.
-Master’s and doctoral degrees are offered through the University’s Graduate School and the School’s Department of Oral Biology and Pathology.
-The SDM provides dental care to more than 15,000 community residents each year and is the country’s leading dental school in translational research and technology transfer.
-SDM students participate in community outreach regionally, nationally and abroad in an effort to serve remote or impoverished regions of the world, including Chilé, Madagascar and the Pine Ridge Indian Health Services Hospital in South Dakota.
+The SDM offers the Doctor of Dental Surgery degree in addition to postdoctoral education in endodontics, pediatric dentistry, orthodontics, periodontics, general dentistry, dental anesthesiology, prosthodontics, oral and maxillofacial surgery, oral and maxillofacial radiology and dental care for patients with special needs.
+Master’s and doctoral degrees are offered through the university’s Graduate School and the school’s Department of Oral Biology and Pathology.
+The SDM provides dental care to more than 15,000 community residents every year and is a leader in translational research and technology transfer.
+SDM students participate in community outreach regionally, nationally and abroad in an effort to serve remote or underserved regions of the world, including Chilé, Madagascar and the Pine Ridge Indian Health Services Hospital in South Dakota.